-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Pedro Bautista, a student assistant in the International Guitar Research Archives (IGRA).
 Pedro is an undergraduate student majoring in Guitar Performance, and is the IGRA Fellow for the 2016-2017 academic year.

 If you look up "men’s fashion" on your search engine you might see images of men wearing a combination of ripped jeans that look uncomfortably tight and ride too low, and an equally tight plaid button up shirt with the sleeves rolled up, topped off with a vest that is too close to the body, unproportioned and improperly worn.
 There was once a time when the harmony between textile, texture, proportion, color, pattern, and style was a significant part of a man’s daily lifestyle.
 In the past, whether by conscious or unconscious choice, men dressed up to go about their daily affairs.

 At the turn of the twentieth century, the most common men's outfit was the suit.
 Whether running errands, going to work, to school, or to the park, every occasion called for a suit.
 For example, the Johnson Family Echo Lake Photograph Collection, contains images that demonstrate what a common man might have chosen for a wilderness adventure back in the 1920s.
 As you can see in the pictures below, men did not leave their sense of fashion at home even when venturing into great outdoors.
 Other examples come from the Sydney and Ruth Jonah Collection and the Vahdah Olcott-Bickford Collection.
 Men’s fashion standards during the early to mid-1900s were clearly different from those of today.
 Even children were taught to dress with elegance and refinement, and any occasion was the right occasion to display one's good taste and sophistication.